We liaise, assisted by well connected local Rotarians, and Non Government Organisations (NGOs) to find out what is needed by those affected.

-- Meets their requirements.
+- Meets the local communities requirements.

 - Involves them in working with us as ‘Partners’.